Islandora/documentation/docs/technical-documentation/flysystem.md

 "[Flysystem](https://flysystem.thephpleague.com/docs/) is a filesystem abstraction library for PHP" which allows applications to read from and write to a variety of data source beyond the local file system, such as an [SFTP server](https://flysystem.thephpleague.com/docs/adapter/sftp/), [Amazon S3](https://flysystem.thephpleague.com/docs/adapter/aws-s3/), and [Zip files](https://flysystem.thephpleague.com/docs/adapter/zip-archive/) provided an [Adapter](https://flysystem.thephpleague.com/docs/advanced/creating-an-adapter/) is available to support it.
 Flysystem Adapters extend a single class implementing `League\Flysystem\FilesystemInterface` although some separate adapter traits for common actions and properties, such as the StreamedCopyTrait, are available.

-The [Flysystem Drupal module](https://www.drupal.org/project/flysystem) extends Flysystem to work within the Drupal filesystem structure.
+The [Drupal Flysystem module](https://www.drupal.org/project/flysystem) extends Flysystem to work within the Drupal filesystem structure.
 Drupal flysystem plugins include a Flysystem adapter (if not provided by default or in another library) and a class implementing `Drupal\flysystem\Plugin\FlysystemPluginInterface` which instantiates the Flysystem adapter based on the Drupal site's configuration.

-The Drupal filesystem descriptors are configured in the site's `settings.php` file; including the filesystem prefix, adapter (driver), and any adapter-specific configurations such as API endpoints and authorization information.
+The Drupal Flysystem module uses [flysystem stream wrappers](https://github.com/twistor/flysystem-stream-wrapper) to define filesystem descriptors which are configured in the site's `settings.php` file.
+The configurations including the filesystem prefix, adapter (driver), and any adapter-specific configurations such as API endpoints and authorization information.

 ## Islandora's Implementation